 Kataoka: Yeah.
 Those subtitles were added by TSR.
 At the time we thought they were really hard to pronounce.
 Mystara, by the way, is apparently a campaign seting in the Advanced Dungeons and Dragons world.

 —Mystara is an actual place in AD&D?

-Kataoka: I think so, probably. (laughs) Whether its the name of a specific place or part of a kingdom I don’t know, but its the name of some region.
-Anyway, its hard to pronounce, isn’t it. (laughs)
+Kataoka: I think so, probably. (laughs) Whether it's the name of a specific place or part of a kingdom I don’t know, but it is the name of some region.
+Anyway, it's hard to pronounce, isn’t it. (laughs)

 —It was a very long time between the release of Tower of Doom and Shadow over Mystara.
 Were you working on Mystara during that entire period?